Vedinsoh/discord-role-linker/README.md

 // Set the cookie and redirect to the Discord OAuth2 page app.get('/linked-role', roleLinker.auth.init.bind(roleLinker.auth));

-app.get('/oauth-callback', async (req, res) => {
+// Endpoint Discord will redirect to after the user has authorized your application app.get('/oauth-callback', async (req, res) => {
     try {
         // Verifies if the cookie matches the one given on the /linked-role route